Getting help and support when you are dying

 Find out where to get help and support when you are dying.
 There is information about

 It can be difficult to know where to get the right support for yourself and your carers.
 Some people find it very hard to ask for help.
 You may worry about bothering people or feel that you should be able to cope alone.
 But the right kind of support can make things very much easier for you.

 Everyone is different and their needs, wishes, religious and cultural beliefs about how they would like to be looked after when they are dying will vary.
-It will help if you and your carers know in advance where to get the emotional and practical support you need.
+It helps if you and your carers know in advance where to get the emotional and practical support you need.

 Your GP will help with any medical problems that come up.
 The GP can also make referrals to nursing services for you.
 This includes